grpc/grpc.io/content/blog/grpc-on-http2.md

 author:
   name: Jean de Klerk
   link: https://github.com/jadekler
+  position: Google
 ---

-In a [previous article](/blog/http2-smarter-at-scale/), we explored how HTTP/2 dramatically increases network efficiency and enables real-time communication by providing a framework for long-lived connections.
+In a [previous article](https://www.cncf.io/blog/2018/07/03/http-2-smarter-at-scale/), we explored how HTTP/2 dramatically increases network efficiency and enables real-time communication by providing a framework for long-lived connections.
 In this article, we’ll look at how gRPC builds on HTTP/2’s long-lived connections to create a performant, robust platform for inter-service communication.
 We will explore the relationship between gRPC and HTTP/2, how gRPC manages HTTP/2 connections, and how gRPC uses HTTP/2 to keep connections alive, healthy, and utilized.

 <!--more-->

 ## gRPC Semantics

-To begin, let’s dive into how gRPC concepts relate to HTTP/2 concepts. gRPC introduces three new concepts: *channels* [1], *remote procedure calls* (RPCs), and *messages*.
+To begin, let’s dive into how gRPC concepts relate to HTTP/2 concepts. gRPC introduces three new concepts: *channels*<sup id="a1">[1](#f1)</sup>, *remote procedure calls* (RPCs), and *messages*.
 The relationship between the three is simple: each channel may have many RPCs while each RPC may have many messages.

 ![Channel mapping](/img/channels_mapping_2.png)